 The front of a postcard, the part that attracts your eyes, is what people told me makes these cards so connective for them.
 But during the height consumption of postcards, there was something special about being able to share a photograph alongside a personalized message: the images placed a picture in your head, one that you didn’t have to conjure up through your imagination while reading.
-In other words, postcards morphed from an avenue of advertisements to a form of mobile entertainment that people could actually enjoy looking at.
+In other words, postcards morphed from an avenue of advertisements to a form of mobile entertainment that people could enjoy looking at.
 In thinking of postcards as entertainment, though, it is important to note the ‘who’ in these scenarios.
 Who was buying these pictures and whose picture was being bought?

 Depictions of Native Americans on Postcards

-While postcards seem to be a hobby that individuals can engage with as a form of leisure in a contemporary context, specific cards from twentieth-century Oklahoma cannot and should not be seen as sharing this same privilege.
+While postcards seem to be a hobby that individuals can engage in as a form of leisure in a contemporary context, specific cards from twentieth-century Oklahoma cannot and should not be seen as sharing this same privilege.
 Where these postcards disembark from the realm of acceptable entertainment is when they appropriate images of Native Americans with the intention to benefit the United States government as well as to disadvantage the people who were being photographed.
 Of these multiple forms of exploitation, three of which can be most clearly seen through the images on three separate postcards.
-These types of misuse include the utilization of images of Native people as a means to stimulate economic advancement, to promote an aura of erasure of individual tribes, or to further stereotypes instituted through the white gaze.
+These types of misuse include the utilization of images of Native people to stimulate economic advancement, to promote an aura of erasure of individual tribes, or to further stereotypes instituted through the white gaze.
 These themes surrounding the use of such images are exacerbated by a postcard’s familiar goal to provide an entertainment product for the American public.
 Whilst other postcards from these archives include photos of historical buildings or scenes found in nature, these three postcards question where the line should be drawn between entertainment and exploitation.
 The depictions of Native Americans on these postcards contribute to the idea that Native people were seen as comparable to things such as a building: objects meant to be looked at.

 To understand the context surrounding these cards, one must comprehend the history of how some tribes, who were not native to this part of North America, came to reside in Oklahoma.
 The relationship of indigenous people and Oklahoma, in turn, further irritates postcard’s colonialist capitalizations on indigenous trauma.